Incident Lifecycle

 Declared ➡️ Investigating ➡️ Fixing ➡️ Monitoring ➡️ Closed

-You can customise the lifecycle of your incidents, to match your organisation's process at Settings -> Core -> Lifecycle
+You can customise the lifecycle of your incidents, to match your organisation's process at Settings > Respond > Lifecycle

-Statuses indicate the condition of your incident at a single point in time.
-The default statuses are: Investigating, Fixing, Monitoring and Closed.
+These statuses indicate the condition of your incident at a single point in time, while there's still ongoing impact and responders are working towards a resolution.
+The default statuses are: Investigating, Fixing, and Monitoring.

 Timestamps are a way to store structured data about your incidents.
 These are useful for reporting and analysis.